🩺 Diabetes: Causes, Symptoms, Treatment & Prevention

 Foods That Help Control Diabetes

-A balanced diet is key for managing diabetes.
-The right foods can help control blood sugar.
+A balanced diet plays a crucial role in managing diabetes.
+Consuming the right foods helps control blood sugar levels effectively.

 - Whole grains: brown rice, oats, barley, quinoa